Green Bay Packers May Have ‘Aaron Rodgers Fatigue,’ NFL Analyst Says

 While Rodgers has been accused in the past of having traits of cockiness and being a bit unapproachable, his personal reputation does not have the same negative connotations associated with Beckham’s.

-“Sometimes you just get fatigued with someone,” Glazer said.
+“Sometimes you just get fatigued with someone,” the writer noted.

 Fatigued or not, the decision to select Love did not make any sense to the analyst.
 He noted that the Packers were just one win away from another Super Bowl appearance earlier this year.